changzhiai/IANN/docs/source/lammps.rst

 Usage of LAMMPS with ensemble IANN models
 ----------------------------------------

-1. To use an ensemble IANN model with LAMMPS, first export trained models with torch format to a ensemble model with the torchscript format:
+1. **To use an ensemble IANN model with LAMMPS**, first export trained models with torch format to a ensemble model with the torchscript format:

 First, you need to have several trained models with torch format, which can be obtained by running several training scripts.
 Then convert the models to the torchscript format as follows: